 A gambling addict must gamble every day for there to be an issue.
 This concept is not valid.
 Additionally, this concept plays into the stigma of gambling addiction.
-Having a gambling problem have nothing to do with the frequency of gambling.
-Generally, if issues originate from gambling, regardless of how often, then it is a problem that requires attention.
+Having a gambling problem has nothing to do with the frequency of gambling.
+Generally, if issues originate from gambling, regardless of how often, it requires attention.

 Affordability has nothing to do with whether or not there is an addiction.
 Let’s think of this in terms of drug abuse or alcohol addiction.
-Just because an alcoholic or drug addict can financially afford their habit, does not justify illicit drug use.
-Thus, having the money to gamble does not take away the disease of addiction.
+Having the money to gamble doesn’t take away the disease of addiction.
 When we’re talking about addiction, it means people can’t control the urge to gamble despite having negative consequences in their financial problems, professional and personal lives.

 Generally, this kind of rationalization is common in people that struggle with addiction.
-It is hard for them to take responsibility for their actions, so they blame those closest to them.
+It is hard for them to take responsibility for their actions, so they blame them.
 However, no one else is responsible for their choices or addiction.
 For example, when people feel the rush of winning, this dopamine surge can be very addictive.

 Gambling Addiction Treatment Options

-Support groups are an excellent step for any gambler because they are organized by those that understand a particular problem.
+Support groups, such as Gamblers Anonymous, are an excellent step for gamblers because they are organized by those who understand a particular problem.
 They also give accountability to the person that is struggling with gambling.
 Support groups are not intensive and may not be appropriate for every addict in the beginning.
 Those in recovery can also visit support groups for alcoholism or drug addiction to understand the best way to maintain long-term recovery.